withastro/astro/packages/integrations/cloudflare/README.md

 If you want to use the automatic `_routes.json` generation, but want to exclude additional routes, you can use the `routes.exclude` option to add additional routes to the `exclude` array.

-The following example automatically generates `_routes.json` while including additional routes for  `/functions/` and excluding routes for `/assets/`:
+The following example automatically generates `_routes.json` while including and excluding additional routes.
+Note that that is only necessary if you have custom functions in the `functions` folder that are not handled by Astro.

 ```diff
 // astro.config.mjs